DerIngo/TomcatRedisSample/README.md

 # TomcatRedisSample
-Two Tomcat server using Redis for session sharing
+Two Tomcat server using Redis for sharing session data.